-In 2020, fry trapping at RST2 began February 18 and smolt trapping began March 15 at all sites.
-Appendix 5.1 lists the dates traps were installed and removed, and the start day of each marking period.
-Discharge in the Coquitlam River during the spring trapping period was variable and was similar to other Treatment 2 years, with the exception of 2018 when discharge from the LLO was increased from 3.5 m3/s (April) and 2.9 m3/s (May) to 8 m3/s as part of the Kwikwetlem Sockeye Restoration Program (KSRP).
-Daily mean flows exceeded the 12 m3/s limit for Chum fry trapping on seven occasions and exceeded the 20 m3/s limit for Steelhead and Coho smolt trapping on four occasions (Figure 5.6).
-Due to flows exceeding the trap capacity, fry trapping operations at RST2 were suspended for one day on one occasion, for two days on two occasions and for four days on one occasion for a total of nine lost trapping days during the 89-day monitoring period.
+In 2021, fry trapping at RST2 began March 1 and smolt trapping began March 14 at all other sites (Table 5.1).
+Discharge in the Coquitlam River during the spring trapping period was similar to other Treatment 2 years, with the exception of 2018 when discharge from the LLO was increased from 3.5 m3/s (April) and 2.9 m3/s (May) to 8 m3/s as part of the Kwikwetlem Sockeye Restoration Program (KSRP).
+Daily mean flows exceeded the 12 m3/s limit for Chum fry trapping on seven occasions and exceeded the 20 m3/s limit for Steelhead and Coho smolt trapping on two occasions (Figure 5.6).
+Due to flows exceeding the trap capacity, fry trapping operations at RST2 were suspended for one day on two occasions and two days on two occasions for a total of six lost trapping days during the 89-day monitoring period (96% of days with trapping).
 Smolt trapping at all three RST sites was near continuous.
-Trap operations were suspended for two days at RST2 and RST3 and one day at RST 4 during March 29-30.
-The description of how the missed trapping days were accounted for in the population estimates is included in Sections 5.2.2.3-5.2.2.5.
+Traps operated 97% of the monitoring period at RST2 and RST3, and the entire period at RDT4.
+Trap operations were suspended for two one-day periods at RST2 and RST3.

-Figure 5.6 Mean daily flows in Coquitlam River at Port Coquitlam during the smolt and fry trapping period in 2020.
+Figure 5.6 Mean daily flows in Coquitlam River at Port Coquitlam during the smolt and fry trapping period in 2021.
 (Water Survey of Canada, stn.
 08MH002).
-The maximum discharge for operating the smolt traps is shown by the red line (20 m3/s) and for the fry trap by the blue line (12 m3/s).
+The maximum discharge for operating the smolt traps is shown by the red line ( $20 \text{ m}^3/\text{s}$ ) and for the fry trap by the blue line ( $12 \text{ m}^3/\text{s}$ ).

-Figure 5.7 Daily catches of Chinook fry, Chum fry, Coho fry, Pink fry, Steelhead parr and Sockeye smolts at the RST2 trapping site in Reach 2 in the Coquitlam River in 2020.
+Figure 5.7 Daily catches of Chinook fry, Chum fry, Coho fry, Pink fry, Steelhead parr and Sockeye smolts at the RST2 trapping site in Reach 2 in the Coquitlam River in 2021.
 See Table 5.1 for start and end dates of downstream trapping.